haingoctu/WordSearch_2015/README.md

-# WordSearch_2015 Project written for Dr. Szumlanksi's CS 1 2015.
+# WordSearch_2015 Project
-By Hai Tu.
+By Hai Tu
+Dr. Szumlanksi CS 1 2015 @UCF

 This project's intent was to familiarize ourselves with dynamically created memory and freeing them.
 I hope you learn from my assignment.